julelang/manual/src/compiler/backend/cpp-backend-compilers/index.md

 C++ support and support status of the Jule release standards.

+### Beta 0.0.7

+Beta 0.0.7 supports compilation for C++14, C++17, C++20 standards.
+As for the standard, it uses C++17 by default and additionally allows the standard to be set between the three as a compiler option.

 ### Beta 0.0.6

+> C++14 and lower versions may have some incompatibilities.

 Beta 0.0.6 continues to adopt the C++17 standard by default.
 In addition, the C++20 problems encountered especially with GCC have been resolved with this release.